 Ice cream is only as good as the ingredients used to make it.
 So if you can afford it, buy organic milk and cream and free-range eggs, making sure that everything is as fresh as can be.
 If you're adding flavorings or ingredients, such as chocolate, vanilla or fruit, spring for high-quality products.
-For instance, real vanilla, or even actual vanilla beans, makes far better vanilla ice cream than imitation vanilla.
+For instance, real vanilla, or even actual vanilla beans, make far better vanilla ice cream than imitation vanilla.

 Save Fat and Calorie Cutting for Later

 If you're like most people, you try to watch what you eat and buy low-fat versions of cheese, milk and other foods.
-But ice cream depends on a high fat content to create a creamy texture that won't get icy and gritty in the freezer.
+But ice cream depends on a high-fat content to create a creamy texture that won't get icy and gritty in the freezer.
 Once you get adept at making ice cream, you can experiment with using lower-fat milk products, such as half-and-half instead of heavy cream, but be aware that the texture and flavor won't be nearly as rich and delicious as a full-fat version.
 On a diet?
 Make ice cream an occasional treat, and serve yourself a smaller portion.

 Know When to Add Flavorings

-Flavorings, especially extracts or alcohol, should be added when cooked custard has cooled.
+Flavorings, especially extracts or alcohol, should be added when the cooked custard has cooled.
 Don't add them to the custard when it's hot, or the flavors will deteriorate and won't be as pronounced.
 You could even wait to stir them in until right before you pour the ice cream base into the ice cream maker.

 Thoroughly Chill the Custard

-Many ice cream recipes call for making a cooked custard out of eggs, sugar and milk.
+Many ice cream recipes call for making a cooked custard out of eggs, sugar, and milk.
 After you've made the custard, it's important to chill it in the refrigerator until it's as cold as possible before putting it into your ice cream maker.
 Some experts even recommend "aging" the mixture overnight in the refrigerator, which will enable the mixture to be aerated as much as possible in the maker, yielding the creamiest, smoothest ice cream.